jamescherti/pre-commit-elisp/README.md

 # pre-commit-elisp - Pre-commit hooks for Emacs Lisp (Elisp) Git repositories

-This repository offers a collection of [pre-commit](https://pre-commit.com/) hooks specifically for **Emacs Lisp (Elisp)** projects.
+This repository offers [pre-commit](https://pre-commit.com/) hooks for **Emacs Lisp (Elisp)** projects.
 These hooks enforce code quality and consistency by performing automated checks on `.el` files prior to committing changes:

 * **`elisp-check-parens`**: Validates that all parentheses in `.el` files are correctly balanced.
 * **`elisp-byte-compile`**: Byte-compiles `.el` files to identify compilation errors early.